tommytran8/guessanddraw/README.md

 # guessanddraw

-    - is a multiplayer draw and guess game using servers.
+    - is a multiplayer draw and guess game using sockets.
     - is based on the game pictionary.
-    - is an exercise with using Node.js and Socket.io
+    - is an exercise with using Node.js, Express and Socket.io

 # Development